 Standard Drill Collars

-• Material: Made from high-strength carbon steel or alloy steel, such as AISI 4145H.
+Material: Made from high-strength carbon or alloy steel, such as AISI 4145H.

-• Design: Usually have a thicker wall compared to drill pipe, with external and internal diameters designed to handle high stresses.
+Design: They usually have a thicker wall than drill pipes, and their external and internal diameters are designed to handle high stresses.

 Heavy Weight Drill Collars (HWDC)

-• Material: Similar to standard drill collars but designed with an even greater weight to provide an additional force on the bit.
+Material: Similar to standard drill collars, they are designed with an even greater weight to provide additional force on the bit.

-• Design: They have a smaller outer diameter but thicker walls compared to standard drill collars.
+Design: They have a smaller outer diameter but thicker walls than standard drill collars.

 Non-Magnetic Drill Collars